Policies and Procedures

-Cardiff University Library Service, Information Services, Cardiff University, PO Box 430, Cardiff, CF10 3XQ.
+Cardiff University Library Service, Cardiff University, PO Box 430, Cardiff, CF10 3XQ.

 ii/ Status of SCOLAR

-SCOLAR is an official component of the Cardiff ULS, part of the University’s Information Services directorate and is governed by the relevant University statutes, regulations etc.
+SCOLAR is an official component of the Cardiff ULS, part of the University’s Professional Services and is governed by the relevant University statutes, regulations etc.

 SCOLAR has the long term aim of meeting the National Archives' standards for record repositories and archives.